How It Works

 |---|---|---|

-| File transport | SDK writes events as JSON files to .debugbundle/local/events/ (atomic temp-file + rename) | Local development, local-only mode |
+| File transport | Server SDKs write events as JSON files to .debugbundle/local/events/ (atomic temp-file + rename) | Server-side local development and self-managed local-only servers |

 | HTTP transport | SDK batches and POSTs events to POST /v1/events | Staging, production, connected mode |